blaze-fire/Salary-Predictor/readme.md

 To run the notebook unzip the all_models zip in the folder all_trained_models.

-As the dataset was quite samall, RandomForest was used to generate the feature importances of variables to get an idea of how useful our variables are in predicting target values
+As the dataset was quite small, RandomForest was used to generate the feature importances of variables to get an idea of how useful our variables are in predicting target values

 Following is the plot for top 10 useful features according to RandomForest
 ![](Images/feature_imp.png)<br>